leilin1995/HRFaultNet/README.md

 # HRFaultNet
 High-resolution automatic fault identification method.
-This is a repository for the paper "HRFaultNet: High-resolution Fault Recognition Using Deep Learning" (submit to TGRS).
+This is a repository for the paper "What can deep learning-based resolution-improved seismic data do?
+A case study of faults identification".

 ## Workflow
 An end-to-end workflow for automatic high-resolution fault identification.
 The original seismic image (a) is fed to the well-trained HRNet to acquire the high-resolution seismic image (b).
 Then, the well-trained FaultNet obtains the high-resolution fault identification results (c) from the enhanced seismic image.